-There is an array of eight infrasound recorders at Cocos Keeling West Island was continuously collecting data during the flight of MH370.
+There is an array of eight infrasound recorders at Cocos Keeling West Island that was continuously collecting data during the flight of MH370.
 That data has been unavailable to the public.
-Further study was previously dismissed after separate analyses in early 2014 by governmental research teams that found no infrasound evidence of flight MH370.
+Further study was previously dismissed after separate analyses in early 2014 by multiple governmental research teams that found no infrasound evidence of flight MH370.
 A closer look at those reports shows flaws in the methodology that may have caused key information to be dismissed.

 Two days after flight MH370 went missing, the head of the CTBTO noted during a press briefing that their infrasound monitoring stations would be most suitable for detecting an explosion or impact of the aircraft.
 One day later, CTBTO put out a Mar 11 press release and an initial report from their data center that no infrasound detections were found.
 The search area at that early date was focused on the Gulf of Thailand and Straits of Malacca.